-HIV testing should be performed as outlined in the National HIV Testing Services Policy document as published by the NDoH.
+HIV testing should be performed as outlined in the National HIV Testing Services Policy document as published by the National Department of Health (NDoH).

-(a) It is recommended that universal precautions be taken with all persons requiring the service, i.e. performing testing as if a person is infected.

-- (b) The pharmacist must be familiar with the WHO guidelines for the prevention of HIV and hepatitis. - (c) Where applicable, the pharmacist providing the service must follow the manufacturer's instructions for the respective HIV tests carefully and must not act in a manner that may adversely affect the test result in any way.
+- (a) It is recommended that universal precautions be taken with all persons requiring the service, i.e. performing testing as if a person is infected. - (b) The pharmacist must be familiar with the WHO guidelines for the prevention of HIV and hepatitis. - (c) Where applicable, the pharmacist providing the service must follow the manufacturer's instructions for the respective HIV tests, carefully and not act in a manner that may adversely affect the test result in any way.